On this page

 Councils have obligations to develop stormwater management plans under Clause 34 (4) of the SEPP (Waters).
 Owners of stormwater assets have obligations to maintain those assets under Clause 34 (3).

-We propose saving these clauses in Transitional Regulations for two years after the new Act begins.
-The new Act is intended to begin in 2021.
+The Act commenced 1 July 2021, and these clauses are saved in Transitional Regulations for two years.
 EPA will investigate and engage on how these clauses might transition after 2023.

 EPA will investigate the development of Orders for Managers of Land or Infrastructure where appropriate.
 We'll develop these with relevant land or infrastructure managers.